valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The *Add note* button is now clickable even when resizing the window to a smaller size.

+* **Empty widget datasource**

+  The widget datasource dropdown is now populated with data.

 ## Breaking changes

 No breaking changes.